Fatty Fish List

 2. Sardines

-Sardines are small, fatty fish that are most often sold canned.
+Sardines are small, fatty fish most often sold canned.
 An interesting fact is that canned sardines are even more nutritious because they are eaten whole, including bones and skin.
-One package of sardines covers the recommended daily dose of vitamin D.
+One package of sardines provides the recommended daily dose of vitamin D.

-They are also high in niacin and calcium.
-(5) Fresh sardines may be available at the fish market and may be grilled, fried, baked or smoked.
+Sardines are also high in niacin and calcium.
+(5) Fresh sardines may be available at the fish market and can be grilled, fried, baked, or smoked.

 Nutritional Facts (100 g):